chrdavis/chrdavis.github.io/_posts/2019-07-1-hacking-a-mitsubishi-heatpump:-Part-1.md

 ### Introduction

 I recently installed 4 heat pumps in my house to provide heat in the winter and AC in the summer time.
-While the weather year round in Seattle is fairly pleasant, there is about a month in the summer where life is miserable if you don't have air conditioning - a rare luxury in residential homes in the Pacific North West.
+While the weather year round in Seattle is fairly pleasant, there is about a month in the summer where life is miserable if you don't have air conditioning - a rare luxury in residential homes in the Pacific Northwest.

 ![Mitsubishi MSZ-FH09NA Heat Pump](/assets/images/mitsubishi_heat_pump_msz-fh09na.jpg)